srikanthkakumanu/node-graphql/README.md

 # node-graphql

 This repository demonstrates a simple but powerful API developed using GraphQL, Apollo, Node.js, and Express.js.
-It showcases modern development practices including a type-safe ORM with Prisma, functional error handling with Effect-TS, and distributed tracing with OpenTelemetry and Zipkin.
+It showcases modern development practices including a type-safe ORM with Prisma, and distributed tracing with OpenTelemetry and New Relic.

 ## ✨ Features

 - **GraphQL API**: A fully-featured GraphQL API built with Apollo Server.
 - **CRUD Operations**: Complete Create, Read, Update, and Delete functionality for `Genre`, `Book`, `Author`, and `Review` entities.
 - **Type-Safe Database Access**: Uses Prisma as a next-generation ORM for robust and type-safe database queries.
-- **Functional Error Handling**: Leverages Effect-TS for managing asynchronous operations and errors in a functional, composable way.
 - **Observability**: Integrated with OpenTelemetry for generating and exporting traces.
-- **Distributed Tracing**: Configured to export traces to Zipkin, allowing for easy visualization of request flows.
+- **Distributed Tracing**: Configured to export traces, metrics, and logs to New Relic.
 - **Cloud-Ready**: Includes GCP-specific resource detectors, making it ready for deployment on Google Cloud Platform.

 ## 🛠️ Tech Stack